ONOE KIKUNOSUKE II

 1868: born in Edo in the district of Mukôjima.

-1870: he is adopted by Onoe Kikugorô V.
+1870: he was adopted by Onoe Kikugorô V.

 Comments:

 Onoe Kikunosuke II was a promising actor of the Otowaya guild, who unfortunately died at the end of his 20s.
 His life was dramatized in the novel "Zangiku Monogatari" (literally "Late Chrysanthemums").
 In this story written by Muramatsu Shôfû, Kikunosuke was openly praised for his stage performances, only because he was his father's heir.
 Otoku, the wet-nurse of his brother, was the only one to be sincere enough to tell Kikunosuke the truth about his performances but she also had faith in his talent.
-Kikunosuke fell in love with her, but the possible mesalliance provoked the wrath of his adopted father Onoe Kikugorô V. Kikunosuke left the Onoe clan to try to become an accomplished actor by himself in Ôsaka, where he struggled for a long time.
-Thanks to the help of Otoku, he finally became a famous actor and regained the recognition of his adopted father.
+Kikunosuke fell in love with her, but the possible mesalliance provoked the wrath of his adoptive father Onoe Kikugorô V. Kikunosuke left the Onoe clan to try to become an accomplished actor by himself in Ôsaka, where he struggled for a long time.
+Thanks to the help of Otoku, he finally became a famous actor and regained the recognition of his adoptive father.
 This novel became a theatre hit (screenplay written by Iwaya San'ichi) and a movie masterpiece, directed in 1939 by Mizoguchi Kenji.

-Onoe Kikunosuke II playing the role of Ono no Komachi in the dance-drama "Tsumoru Koi Yuki no Seki no To", which was staged in February 1897 at the Kabukiza
+Onoe Kikunosuke II playing the role of Ono no Komachi in the dance-drama "Tsumoru Koi Yuki no Seki no To", which was staged in February 1897 at the Kabukiza (print made by Toyohara Kunichika)

 The Onoe Kikunosuke line of actors